jundalisay/superb/content/en/research/poincare/science/chapter-02.md

 will not fail to provoke in readers who are but little fa- miliar with the habits of geometers.

 Mathematicians do not study objects, but the relations between objects; to them it is a matter of indifference if these objects are replaced by others, provided that the relations do not change.
 Matter does not engage their attention, they are interested by form alone.

-If we did not remember it, we could hardly under- stand that Kronecker gives the name of incommensurable number to a simple symbol—that is to say, something very different from the idea we think we ought to have of a quantity which should be measurable and almost tangible.
+If we did not remember it, we could hardly understand that Kronecker gives the name of incommensurable number to a simple symbol—that is to say, something very different from the idea we think we ought to have of a quantity which should be measurable and almost tangible.

-### Kronecker’s definition.
+### Kronecker’s definition

 Commensurable numbers may be divided into classes in an infinite number of ways, subject to the condition that any number whatever of the first class is greater than any number of the second.